Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 is the function that's going to be called when the

-resulting IO
+resulting IO gets evaluated

-Given a thunk
+Given a thunk that produces Future values, suspends it

-context, evaluating it on demand whenever the
+in the IO context, evaluating it on demand whenever the

-resulting IO
+resulting IO gets evaluated.

 See IO.fromFuture for the strict version.

-Wraps calls that generate Future
+Wraps calls that generate Future results into IO, provided

-a callback with an injected Scheduler
+a callback with an injected Scheduler.

-This builder helps with wrapping Future
+This builder helps with wrapping Future-enabled APIs that need

-a Scheduler
+a Scheduler to work.

 is the function that's going to be executed when the task